 District Plan Review

-Porirua City Council has reviewed the District Plan which included new policies of direct relevance to the Pauatahanui community.
-Submissions on the Proposed Plan closed in November 2020.
+Porirua City Council has reviewed the District Plan which included new policies of direct relevance to the Pãuatahanui community.
+Submissions on the Proposed Plan closed in November 2020 and the hearings are underway.